-Whilst you aren’t all going to be working in same room or building anymore, communication with your team has never been more important.
-Luckily, there are tools such as Zoom or Teams Meetings which allow you and your team to get together and talk about what is important and we recommend planning these sessions in at least once a day.
+When you’re not all working in the same building, regular scheduled communication with your team becomes even more important.
+Luckily, tools like Zoom or Teams allow everyone to get together and talk at least once a day.

-Morning meetings give you a chance to update your team on any changes to the campaign or market, find out about any issues they have been facing and deliver feedback on performance to keep your agents motivated and performing at their best.
+Morning meetings give you a chance to update your team on any changes to the campaign or market that may affect their day, find out about any issues they have, and deliver feedback on performance.
+It’s an essential way to keep your team motivated and performing at their best, wherever they’re located.

 2. Trust your reports and dashboards

+Then, act on what they’re telling you.
 Somebody’s figures don’t look right?
 Dip test a few of their call recordings or do some live coaching.
 Sales figures looking down across the board?
-Get it touch with some of your agents and find out why they’re struggling.
+Get in touch with some of your team and find out why they’re struggling.

-You also need to make sure your agents have access to the relevant data too.
-Set up report schedules to automatically send hourly and daily figures to your agents via email and build team specific dashboards so they can see in real time the metrics that define their own performance.
-Leaderboards are a great way to keep healthy competition up.
+You also need to make sure your agents have access to relevant data.
+Wherever they’re working, set up report schedules to automatically send hourly and daily figures via email.
+Build team specific dashboards so they can see in real time the metrics that define their own performance.
+Leaderboards are a great way to keep healthy competition going, too.

 3. Monitor regularly, and pass direct feedback over

-Having functionality such as whisper coaching allows you to pass feedback directly to the agents on positive and negatives from calls and can even help you train staff in real time without having to be sat with them.
+Functionality such as whisper coaching also allows you to pass feedback directly to the agent and can even help you train staff in real time regardless of their location.

-4. Make sure your agents IT is up to scratch!
+4. Make sure your IT is up to scratch!

-- Make sure your agents have working laptops/PC’s and all Windows updates are up to date
+- • Make sure your team has working laptops/PCs, and operating systems and software are up to date.

-- Ensure your IT team can access agents PC’s remotely to troubleshoot any issues they have had
+- • Ensure your IT team can access agents’ PCs remotely to troubleshoot any issues.

-- If you use OneDrive or similar, make sure your agents have permissions to see what they need and are trained on how to use it.
+- • If you use OneDrive or similar, make sure your agents have permission to see what they need and are trained on how to use it.

-- If you don’t have any internal IT now is the time to bring in an ITMS Partner.
-There are loads out there to choose from and every single one of them has spent the past few weeks gearing up to help businesses go remote
+- • If you don’t have any internal IT now is the time to bring in an ITMS partner.
+There are loads out there to choose from.

-- It’s probably also the time to upgrade your systems too, as you’ll be relying a whole lot more on them over the next few months.
-If you’re using an Open-source Dialler or Contact Centre you should definitely look at upgrading to something more resilient and feature packed.
+- • It may also be time to upgrade your systems, as you rely a lot more on technology in a hybrid world.
+If you’re using an Open-source Dialler or Contact Centre you should definitely look at upgrading to something more resilient and feature rich.

-5. Make sure your policies are nailed down and being adhered to
+5. Make sure your policies are nailed down – and adhered to

-- Information Security – how do your policies protect your customers’ data?
-Thing about things such as working from unsecured WiFi networks and making sure devices are locked
+- • Information security – how do your policies protect your customers’ data?
+Think about issues like working from unsecured WiFi networks and making sure devices are locked.

-- Acceptable use – You may well be issuing your staff with company laptops or PC’s, what do your policies say about what they can and cannot do with these devices?
+- • Acceptable use – you may well be issuing your staff with company laptops or PCs, so what do your policies say about what they can and can’t do with these devices?

-- Password policy – Are your staff regularly changing passwords in line with your password policy.
-This has never been more important with many systems now being open to the public internet
+- • Password policy – are your staff regularly changing passwords in line with your password policy?
+This has never been more important with many systems now open to the public internet.